 Also relevant to the 1798 rebellion and held in the same crypt of the Sheares Brothers, is the death mask taken of Theobald Wolfe Tone.

 Also contained in the crypts are the remains of the Earls of Leitrim, an Aristocrat family in their ornate coffins.
-If you notice the coffin on the left-hand side of the photo below, it is a plain wooden coffin with no elaborate embellishments on it.
-The guide explained, this was one of the Earls of Leitrim, who was very unpopular among the family and so they begrudgingly buried him but give him a plain coffin.
+If you notice the coffin on the right-hand side of the photo below, it is a plain wooden coffin with no elaborate embellishments or fittings on it.
+The guide explained, this was one of the Earls of Leitrim, who was very unpopular among his own family, they begrudgingly buried him but give him a plain coffin.

 The mummies are all in a vault together, they include a 400-year-old nun and a six-foot-six Crusader.
 St Michan’s church vaults became a popular tourist attraction during the Victorian era and visitors believed if you touched the Crusader’s finger, it would bring you luck, the guide also let us touch them.
 The famous Dracula writer Bram Stoker also visited St Michan’s church and crypts with his family.